tud-sumo/tud_sumo/README.md

 ## Contact Information

-TUD-SUMO is developed by Callum Evans in the DAIMoND lab of TU Delft.
-For any questions, feedback or bug reports, please contact Callum Evans or submit a query using the form [here](https://forms.office.com/e/pMnGaheier).
+TUD-SUMO is developed in the DAIMoND lab of TU Delft.
+For any questions or feedback, please contact Callum Evans at _c.evans@tudelft.nl_.
+Bug reports can be created in the GitHub repository: [github.com/tud-sumo/tud_sumo](https://github.com/tud-sumo/tud_sumo/).